SinTan1729/chhoto-url/README.md

 # What is it?
 A simple selfhosted URL shortener with no unnecessary features.
 Simplicity and speed are the main foci of this project.
-The docker image is ~6 MB (compressed), and it uses <10 MB of RAM under regular use.
+The scratch docker image is ~6 MB (compressed), the alpine one is ~9 MB (compressed), and it uses <10 MB of RAM under regular use.

 Don't worry if you see no activity for a long time.
 I consider this project to be complete, not dead.
 I'm unlikely to add any new features, but I will try